 Gallstones are small stones that build-up in the gallbladder.
-Around one in 10 people have gallstones but most won’t be aware of them because they don’t cause any symptoms.
+Around one in 10 people have gallstones but most won’t be aware of them because they don’t always cause any symptoms.
 However, gallstones can be very painful and may require treatment or an operation to remove the gallbladder.

 The gallbladder is a small organ beneath the liver.
 It plays a role in digestion of fats from food by storing bile and delivering it to the small intestine when food arrives.
 Bile is produced by the liver and comprises cholesterol, bilirubin and bile salts.